dincarnato/draco-docs/docs/draco.md

 <br/>
 ## Post-processing of DRACO output
 DRACO JSON output files can be somehow hard to interpret and process.
 To facilitate this operation, we developed the ``rf-json2rc`` module, that has been included in the [__RNA Framework__](https://rnaframework-docs.readthedocs.io/en/latest/).
-The module allows converting the reactivity profiles deconvoluted by DRACO into RNA Count (RC) files, that can be subsequently normalized with the ``rf-norm`` module, and then fed into the ``rf-fold`` module for secondary structure modeling.
+The module allows converting the reactivity profiles deconvolved by DRACO into RNA Count (RC) files, that can be subsequently normalized with the ``rf-norm`` module, and then fed into the ``rf-fold`` module for secondary structure modeling.
 For additional details, please refer to the ``rf-json2rc`` [docs](https://rnaframework-docs.readthedocs.io/en/latest/rf-json2rc).